 object.

-Add a Time series search card to identify periods of interest in a time series.
+Connect your final transform to the output Time series search card in the path to identify periods of interest in a time series.
 In our example, we will identify periods when the change in pressure was greater than 120 kPa.

 Currently, time series alerting automations only support basic time series searches.
 Automations cannot be saved if any of the following configurations are used: